How to split a tera-polynomial

 By convention, $\widehat\ulp(0)=0$.
 The name of this operator is \textit{unit on last position} because it reflects the metric effect of a change of one unit on the least significant bit $b_N$.
 If $x\in\fprec_N$ is a regular number \ie if~$e_{\min}~\leq~ e(x)~\leq~ e_{\max}$, one sets $\ulp(x) = \widehat\ulp(x)$.
 By convention, $\ulp(\pm 0) = 2^{1+e_{min}}$ and $\ulp(\pm \infty)~=~\infty$, which ensures the following statement.
 Note that the usual implementation choice is $e(0) = e_{\min}-1$.

 \begin{prop} For $ x\in \R$, one has

 \end{prop}

 \begin{remark} IEEE standards require gradual underflow instead of flush to zero.
-This means that $\fprec_N$ should be complemented with a set of denormalized numbers $\{ k 2^{e_{min}-N} \,;\, k\in\Z, \enspace |k|<2^{N-1}\}$, called subnormals, which ensures that the lattice $\fprec_N$ is regular near zero.
+This means that $\fprec_N$ should be complemented with a set of denormalized numbers

+called subnormals, which ensures that the lattice $\fprec_N$ is regular near zero.
 In that case, $\ulp(x)=2^{e_{min}-N}$ for all those additional points, including $x=0$.
 With this alternate convention, Proposition~\ref{prop:rounding} still holds.
 The MPFR library offers the possibility of emulating the norm, but it is not the default behavior. \end{remark}